NetApp/trident/docs/kubernetes/operations/tasks/backends/cvs_gcp.rst

 #############################

 .. note::
-  The NetApp Cloud Volumes Service for GCP does not support volumes less than 1 TiB in size.
-To make it easier to deploy applications, Trident automatically creates 1 TiB volumes if a smaller volume is requested.
+  The NetApp Cloud Volumes Service for GCP does not support CVS-Performance volumes less than 100 GiB in size, or CVS volumes less than 1 TiB in size.
+To make it easier to deploy applications, Trident automatically creates volumes of the minimum size if a too-small volume is requested.
 Future releases of the Cloud Volumes Service may remove this restriction.

 Preparation